isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/setup-development-environment.md

     ```shell
     npm i --save @aemforms/crispr-react-bindings @aemforms/crispr-react-core-components @adobe/react-spectrum @react/react-spectrum
     ```
+-->

- Your environment is ready. --> You can use the react app to embed and render an adaptive form.
+ Your environment is ready.
+You can proceed to create a Headless Adaptive Form.